InstituteforDiseaseModeling/idmtools/idmtools_cli/README.md

 ### Releases

 You can list all releases of a repo by providing --owner and --repo.
---owner default to be 'institutefordiseasemodeling' and --repo default to 'idmtools'
+--owner default to 'institutefordiseasemodeling' and --repo default to 'idmtools'

 ```
 > idmtools example releasess